 Article 42.2 of the Irish Constitution expressly protects the right to educate children at home in addition to the right to establish non-State schools.
 The main qualification on this is contained in Article 42.3.2°, which stipulates that “[t]he State shall, however, as guardian of the common good, require in view of actual conditions that the children receive a certain minimum education, moral, intellectual and social.”

-education in a place other than a recognized school.
-Parents wishing to educate a child at home must apply to have the child registered; applications are assessed by the Education Welfare Board in light of the education being provided, the materials
+a place other than a recognized school.
+Parents wishing to educate a child at home must apply to have the child registered; applications are assessed by the Education Welfare Board in light of the education being provided, the materials being used,

-being used, and the time being spent in the provision of education, so as to determine whether the child is receiving a certain minimum education.
-The Board may make such registration conditional on complying with specified requirements or refuse
+and the time being spent in the provision of education, so as to determine whether the child is receiving a certain minimum education.
+The Board may make such registration conditional on complying with specified requirements or refuse to register

 The term “certain minimum education” is not defined either in the Constitution or (more curiously) in the 2000 Act.
 In O’Shiel, Ms. Justice Laffoy stated that the “certain minimum education” contemplated by Article 42.3.2° is a lower standard of education than the primary education which the State is obliged to provide for under Article 42.4.
 In DPP v Best (2000), Mrs. Justice Denham pointed out that since the Constitution is a living document to be construed in light of prevailing standards and conditions, the standard will vary from time to time.
 This is a view which is reinforced in Article 42.3.2°